Dublin

 Individualised guarantees

-The Greek Dublin Unit reportedly requested individual guarantees concerning the reception conditions and the access to the asylum procedure.
-There is no data as for the practice in 2022
+During 2022, the Greek Dublin Unit continued to request individual guarantees concerning the reception conditions and access to the asylum procedure for Dublin returnees.[20]
+There is no data as to the practice in 2023.

 For children’s Best Interest Assessment, see above, section on application of the Dublin criteria.